 ‘When you’re travelling on your own, you have to keep making new friends each place you go.
 But on a group tour you’re moving from place to place with the same group – no repeating the same small talk at every hostel bar.’ – Trip Leader Amy

 ‘It’s really that final night you spend as group that it really hits you.
 Looking around the table and seeing people from across the world who were complete strangers on Day One, becoming best friends thanks to the incredible experiences they’ve had over the course of the trip.’ – Trip Leader Andy

 ‘On my Topdeck Britain & Ireland trip, I hated the idea of being with people I didn’t know and having to introduce myself to everyone.
 But I soon realised everyone was feeling the same and we were all there for the same reason.
 Yeah, at first it can be bit awkward but as long as you’re willing to put in some effort, you’ll be fine.’ – Trip Leader Matt

 ‘I teach my passengers the word whanau – it means “family” in Te Reo Maori.
-After sharing a room, hearing the local Maori stories and bonding over the unique experiences, you’ll come away feeling like a family.’ – Trip Leader Taimi
+After sharing a room in the Marae, hearing the local Maori stories and bonding over the unique experiences on the Kiwi Encounter, you’ll come away feeling like a family.’ – Trip Leader Taimi

 We love what we do.